palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

       --traceback           Raise on CommandError exceptions
       --no-color            Don't colorize the command output.
-      --keep-files          Keep zip, unzipped, TSV and CSV files --noinput             Update or resume previous update without asking permission --test, --use-test-data
+      --keep-files          Keep zip, unzipped, TSV and CSV files --noinput             Update or resume previous update without asking permission
-                            Use sampled test data (skips download, clean a load) -a APP_NAME, --app-name APP_NAME
+      -a APP_NAME, --app-name APP_NAME
-                            Name of Django app with models into which data will be imported (if other not calaccess_raw)
+                            Name of Django app with models into which data will be imported (if not calaccess_raw)

 .. note::
     The ``updatecalaccessrawdata`` command overwrites the previously downloaded, extracted and cleaned files in the application's download directory.